-From there, you need only oil and season it.
+2. From there, you need only oil and season it.
 Salt, pepper, sage all go well with chicken, but you can season it however you like.
 Spicy or savory, it’s up to you!
 A BBQ blend is always a tasty choice, too. :)

-3. After the chicken is rubbed generously with oil and seasoning (inside and out), set it in your cooker (InstantPot, slow cooker, or roasting pan).
+3. After the chicken is rubbed generously with oil and seasoning (inside and out), set it in your cooker (InstantPot, slow cooker, air fryer, or roasting pan).

 ***Pro tip from Tina: I stick balled up aluminum foil on the bottom of my crock pot so the chicken is moist and the skin gets crispy.

-Cook the chicken until the internal temperature reaches 165 degrees.
+4. Cook the chicken until the internal temperature reaches 165 degrees.
 The InstantPot offers a poultry setting you can use, otherwise refer to a recipe for specific slow cook or roasting instructions.
 Refer to this roast chicken recipe submitted by a customer for oven roasting instructions.